rishabhyadav69387-svg/Time_Tracking_Dashboard/README.md

 #  Time tracking dashboard solution

-This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).  it help me improve my coding skills by building realistic projects.
+This is a solution to the [Time tracking dashboard challenge ](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).  it help me improve my coding skills by building realistic projects.

 ## Table of contents